Nowa Tuchola

-Nowa Tuchola is a settlement, part of the village of Mały Mędromierz in the administrative district of Gmina Tuchola, within Tuchola County, Kuyavian-Pomeranian Voivodeship, in north-central Poland.
+Nowa Tuchola (Neu Tuchel, 1942-45 Neutuchel) is a settlement, part of the village of Mały Mędromierz in the administrative district of Gmina Tuchola, within Tuchola County, Kuyavian-Pomeranian Voivodeship, in north-central Poland.

 Geographical location

 Nowa Tuchola lies approximately 3 km south of Tuchola, 25 km south-east of Chojnice and 53 km north of Bydgoszcz.

 History

 The region formed part of Poland until its annexation by Prussia in the First Partition of Poland in 1772.
 The village has emerged from a rural colony founded on the terrain of a former crown-land type of farm steading administered by the Prussian royal domain office of Tuchola (Königliches Domänenamt Tuchel) which around 1789 controlled four domains and 123 villages.
 The foundation of the village dates back to the last quarter of the 18th century; already at that time the village had also a Jewish school.
 In a list of all towns and villages of Prussia compiled around 1849, the settlement of Nowa Tuchola as Neu-Tuchel (meaning "New Tuchola") is described as a `village of parcel owners´ (Parzellistendorf).

 The history of the village is similar to the history of the neighbouring town of Tuchola (Tuchel within the Prussian Partition).
 Around the end of the third quarter of the 19th century both places belonged to Kreis Konitz in the administrative district of Regierungsbezirk Marienwerder of the Province of Prussia within the Kingdom of Prussia, and from 1871 within the German Empire.
 In 1863 and 1869 the land-registry office was located in Tuchel.
 In 1868 the Catholics and Protestants of the village both belonged to their respective parishes in Tuchola.
 Because of population growth in Prussia, in 1875 the new Kreis Tuchel was formed, of which Neu-Tuchel became part.
 In 1878 the Province of Prussia was sub-divided into the Province of West Prussia and the Province of East Prussia, and since then the village belonged to West Prussia.
 In 1894 the county court and post office appertaining to Neu-Tuchel were located in Tuchel.

 When on 10 January 1920 the regulations of the Treaty of Versailles became effective, the village together with the former Kreis Tuchel became part of the Second Polish Republic, which regained independence after World War I.